rctay/sublime-text-buildview/README.md

 # Issues/TODO

- - build view does not gain focus if it is in the same tab group as the view that launched the build
  - pin/unpin location, so that subsequent builds scrolls to the same location
  - build view is "forgotten" after restarting Sublime
  - improve disabling/enabling options (eg whitelists, blacklists)